No new COVID-19 cases in Haldimand-Norfolk

 Visit www.hnhu.org/covid19vaccine/ for more information and for full details about vaccine rollout in Haldimand and Norfolk counties and covid-19.ontario.ca/ for more information on the rollout in Ontario.

-There was one death reported from Thursday, bringing the total number of people who have died since the pandemic began to 9,308.
+There were five deaths reported from Monday, bringing the total number of people who have died since the pandemic began to 9,321.